 It is important to note, however, that when a house is abandoned and is not maintained for a long time, it may eventually violate safety codes and be condemned by the government.

-Final Thoughts: Can You Sell a Condemned House in New Mexico?
+Final Thoughts: Can You Sell a Condemned House New Mexico?

-Condemned homes in New Mexico are not a lost cause.
-They can still be sold and homeowners can still get some value from them.
+Condemned homes are not a lost cause.
+They can still be sold and New Mexico homeowners can still get some value from them.
 However, when choosing to sell a condemned house, the owner is under time pressure.

 When repairing a condemned house makes no financial sense and the process sounds stressful, that's when it is suggested to sell to a cash home buyer.